zhanglhbioinfor/scMC/README.md

 ## Help
-If you have any problems, comments or suggestions, please contact us at Lihua Zhang (lihuaz1@uci.edu).
+If you have any problems, comments or suggestions, please contact us at Lihua Zhang (zhanglh@whu.edu.cn).